German Chancellor Merkel warns of tough months ahead in pandemic fight | DW | 30.09.2020

 Speaking to a socially-distanced Bundestag in the parliament's often heated "general debate," Merkel also warned people once again to stick to coronavirus measures to avoid a second lockdown.

-Top of the agenda is €96.2 billion ($112.5 billion) in new debt.
+Top of the agenda was €96.2 billion ($112.5 billion) in new debt.
 If agreed by the Bundestag, the amount would be the second-highest sum of new debt ever in modern German history.

 Borrowing such amounts has only been possible after the government lifted the so-called debt brake that limits the federal government's structural net borrowing to 0.35% of gross domestic product (GDP).